Snakes and ladders - SoftBank Vision Fund's climbing, sliding valuations | MarketScreener

 Those newly listed firms are Uber, Slack Technologies Inc, Guardant Health Inc, ZhongAn Online P&C Insurance Co Ltd and Ping An Healthcare and Technology Co Ltd (Ping An Good Doctor).

-- The two major realised gains are from sale of its investments in Indian e-commerce firm Flipkart and U.S. chipmaker Nvidia Corp.
+* The two major realised gains are from sales of its investments in Indian e-commerce firm Flipkart and U.S. chipmaker Nvidia Corp.

 INVESTMENT BY SECTOR